 It’s really just a matter of mixing up the dough in one bowl and melting the chocolate in another.
 Once the dough is mixed, roll into tablespoon sized balls and place in the fridge to harden slightly while the chocolate melts.
 Next, just dip and drizzle the chocolate over the balls and place back in the fridge for a quick trip until the chocolate solidifies.
 Easy!

 Not bad for a gluten free vegan snack that you can whip up in about 20 minutes.

 Don’t forget to #asaucykitchen on instagram if you these Peanut Butter Cookie Dough Truffles!
 I love seeing what you make!
 You can also post your pictures to my facebook page!

 - 1/4 cup maple syrup or honey (use maple for vegan/low fodmap option)

 - 1/2 cup coconut flour

 - 1/4 teaspoon salt

-In another medium sized mixing bowl mixing together the peanut butter and maple syrup.
+- In a medium sized mixing bowl mix together the peanut butter and maple syrup.
 Once mixed add in the coconut flour and salt until fully combined.
 Stir in 2 tablespoons of the chocolate chips.